 - 102.11-1.
 Restrictions on Campaigning.
 The following restrictions on campaigning apply to all candidates: - (a) No campaigning of any type shall be conducted within two hundred and eighty (280) feet of the voting area during an election, excluding private property. - (b) No campaigning of any type shall be conducted within a building that is owned and operated by the Nation. - (1) Exception.
-An exception to the prohibition against campaigning in a building owned and operated by the Nation shall be made for: - (A) private property; - (B) an official election event sanctioned by the Election Board including, but not limited to, a candidate debate or forum; or - (C) an event held in a room and/or space rented by an individual. - (c) Employees of the Nation shall not engage in campaigning for offices of the Nation during work hours. - (1) Enforcement.
+An exception to the prohibition against campaigning in a building owned and operated by the Nation shall be made for: - (A) private property; - (B) an official election event sanctioned by the Election Board including, but not limited to, a candidate debate or forum; or - (C) an event held in a room and/or space rented by an individual. - (c) Employees of the Nation shall not engage in campaigning for offices of the Nation during work hours. (a) - (1) Enforcement.
 The Nation's employees shall be subject to disciplinary action under the Nation's laws and policies governing employment for political campaigning during work hours. - 102.11-2.
 Placement of Campaign Signs.
-Placement of campaign signs shall be pursuant to the following restrictions: - (a) Campaign signs shall not be posted or erected on any property of the Nation except for private property with the owner or tenant's permission. - (b) No campaign sign shall exceed sixteen (16) square feet in area.
-A maximum of seven - (7) such signs may be placed on a building or on a lot. - (c) No campaign sign shall project beyond the property line into the public right of way. - 102.11-3.
-Enforcement of Sign Placement.
-The Zoning Administrator shall remove any campaign signs that are not in compliance with this law, in accordance with the Nation's laws and policies governing zoning.
-The Zoning Administrator shall notify the Election Board of campaign sign violations.
+Placement of campaign signs shall be pursuant to the following restrictions:

+- Campaign signs shall not be posted or erected on any property of the Nation except for private property with the owner or tenant's permission. - (2b) No campaign sign shall exceed sixteen (16) square feet in area.
+A maximum of seven (7) such signs may be placed on a building or on a lot. - (3c) No campaign sign shall project beyond the property line into the public right of way. (b) Removal of campaign signs.
+102.11-3.
+All campaign signs shall be removed within five (5) business days after an election. - (e) Employees of the Nation shall not engage in campaigning for offices of the Nation during work hours.-The Nation's employees shall be subject to disciplinary action under the personnel policies and procedures for political campaigning during work hours. - (d) Enforcement. of Sign Placement.
+The Zoning Administrator shall cause to be removed remove any campaign signs that are not in compliance with this law, in accordance with the Zoning and Shoreland Protection Law Nation's laws and policies governing zoning.
+The Zoning Administrator shall notify the Election Board of campaign sign violations. - (e) Fines.
+Violation of the 102.11-4.
+Violations of Campaign Restrictions.
+A violation of a restriction on campaigning, or campaign sign restrictions shall result in a fine imposed by the . - (a) The Election Board shall impose the fine in an amount specified in a resolution adopted by the Oneida Business Committee.